tonioloewald/galaxy-b8r/README.md

 the user interface bindings since it's both interesting and generates a lot of data without requiring a back-end.

-See it working via [rawgit](https://rawgit.com/tonioloewald/galaxy-b8r/master/)
+See it working via [github pages](https://tonioloewald.github.io/galaxy-b8r/)